duckdb/duckdb_iceberg/README.md

 > SELECT count(*) FROM ICEBERG_SCAN('data/iceberg/lineitem_iceberg', ALLOW_MOVED_PATHS=TRUE);
 51793
 ```
-Note that for testing, the allow_moved_paths option is available.
+Note that for testing, the `ALLOW_MOVED_PATHS` option is available.
 This option will ensure some path resolution is performed.
 This
-path resolution allows scanning iceberg tables that are moved, which is useful during testing.
+path resolution allows scanning iceberg tables that are moved, which is used during testing.

 ```SQL
 > SELECT * FROM ICEBERG_SNAPSHOTS('data/iceberg/lineitem_iceberg', ALLOW_MOVED_PATHS=TRUE);